 Research with faculty

-As leaders in marine science education, Marine Science faculty and their students carry out cutting-edge research in coastal oceanography using cross-disciplinary approaches, spanning the core disciplines of biology, chemistry, geology and physics.
-Faculty collaborate with students on research projects, and in many cases, this work leads to publications in books and peer-reviewed journals as well as research presentations at national and regional conferences that are jointly authored by students and faculty.
+As leaders in marine science education and scholarship, faculty and students carry out cutting-edge research in marine and coastal oceanography using cross-disciplinary approaches, spanning the core disciplines of biology, chemistry, geology and geophysics.

 Dolphin social and population structure

 For more than 25 years, Eckerd students have studied the social and population structure of common bottlenose dolphins in Tampa Bay by using photo-identification and acoustic techniques as part of the Eckerd College Dolphin Project.
 The Eckerd College Dolphin Project (ECDP) began in 1993 to meet several objectives.
 They include scientific research on bottlenose dolphin biology in the Boca Ciega Bay area, to provide a platform for students to learn first-hand about dolphins and dolphin research, and to provide information to conserve dolphins and other resources in the area.
 Since 1993, 712 boat based surveys have been conducted in Boca Ciega Bay and surrounding waters and photographs collected during these surveys have resulted in a catalog of over 900 individual dolphins.

 Calf and mother interact.
 Photo taken under the authority of NMFS LOC No. 15512.o.

 Students with Caribbean reef shark during spring break 2016.